sagemath/trac_to_gh/Issue 9517.md

 # Issue 9517: PolynomialRing() returns Multivariate polynomial rings when you would expect univariate ones

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9517

 Original creator: mderickx